idea-iitd/ARRIVAL/README.md

 Set the 4th parameter to 2 or 4 depending on what you wish to prefer: 2 for speedup, 4 for accuracy.
 You can increase the parameter to increase accuracy further.

+###EDIT: With Dynamic Queries, the queries need to be of the form: "query" u v noderegex edgeregex, to ask a query; "edge" u v, to add an edge from u to v; "label" u l, to add a label l to node u

 ## Parallelisation

 I am trying to implement a parallellised random walk here: www.github.com/sarisht/PARRIVAL, please do view and give feedback